 By providing a warm, supportive, and nurturing Christ-centered environment, St. Mary’s primary classrooms provide opportunities for children in kindergarten, 1st, and 2nd grades to learn and grow.
 The teachers create safe, inviting, nurturing, and supportive classrooms where students say, “Yes, I can be successful!”

 In the primary grades, emphasis is placed on mastering basic reading, writing, mathematical operations, and problem solving skills.
-In addition to the core subjects, students also have weekly music, art, physical education, and computer classes.
+In addition to the core subjects, students also have weekly music, art, physical education, and STEM classes.
 In the second grade, the religion curriculum focuses on understanding and preparing for the Sacraments of Reconciliation and Eucharist.
 In the process, students learn that through Scriptures they can hear the messages of God and learn the stories of our Faith.
 They receive their very own Bible in the beginning of the year, participate in specially prepared parish retreats, and then make their First Reconciliation in the month of November, and their First Eucharist in May.

 Students in grades 3 through 5 encounter a curriculum focused on religion and the core subjects of math, language arts, science, and social studies.
-Students attend art, music, physical education, and computer weekly.
+Students attend art, music, physical education, STEM, and library weekly.
 Teachers utilize problem based learning strategies and develop students' critical thinking skills in order to prepare them for the rigors of junior high.
 Recognizing that deep learning often occurs outside the walls of the classroom, teachers seek authentic learning experiences to enrich course content.

 technology in the classroom